 Firefighters are at risk of exposure to many different carcinogens when firefighting and studies have found an increased risk of cancer.
 However, they spend a small percentage of their time actively fighting fires and more time at the fire hall.
 This suggests that there may be other hazards contributing to the increased cancer risk such as shift work, stress, and diesel engine exhaust from firetrucks or other diesel equipment operating within the hall.
 Diesel engine exhaust has been classified as a definite human carcinogen (Group 1) by the International Agency for Research on Cancer (IARC).

-This project will consist of four parts:
+This project consisted of multiple parts:

 Paul Demers (Occupational Cancer Research Centre)